browniebroke/django-codemod/CONTRIBUTING.md

 ## Deploying

-The deployment should be automated on each merge, based on [the commit logs](https://python-semantic-release.readthedocs.io/en/latest/commit-log-parsing.html#commit-log-parsing).
+The deployment should be automated and can be triggered from the Semantic Release workflow in Github.
+The next version will be based on [the commit logs](https://python-semantic-release.readthedocs.io/en/latest/commit-log-parsing.html#commit-log-parsing).
 This is done by [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/index.html) via a Github action.